moritz-gerster/machine_learning2/README.md

 # Machine Learning 2 – Master's Course
 ### Technische Universität Berlin · Prof. Klaus-Robert Müller

 This repository contains coursework from the **graduate-level Machine Learning 2** course taught by Prof. Dr. Klaus-Robert Müller at Technische Universität Berlin during the Summer Semester 2022.
-The course is part of the Master’s in Computer Science program and builds on ML fundamentals with a focus on **Bayesian methods**, **probabilistic modeling**, and **advanced inference techniques**.
+The course is part of the Master’s in Computer Science program and explores how machines can learn from data — from statistical foundations to modern AI techniques.

-Assignments include both **theoretical exercises** and **Python implementations** of probabilistic machine learning algorithms.
+Assignments include both **analytical derivations** and **programming tasks**.

 ---